YDub12/Where-in-the-world/README.md

 So I altered the overall feel of it changing it to text boxes to increase the difficulty and to allow an easier score calculation

 ## Features
-Provide an engaging and challenging quiz for users to test their knowledge of countries and their capitals
+Provide an engaging and challenging quiz for users to test their knowledge of countries and their capitals.

 Mix up the order of the countries presented so that people will experience a new challenge each time they come to the site.